ecerami/mcp_sandbox/README.md

 npx @modelcontextprotocol/inspector uv run research_server.py
 ```

-To run within Claude Desktop, modify yur `claude_desktop_config.json` like so.
+To run within Claude Desktop, modify your `claude_desktop_config.json` like so.
 Update the directory
 to match your set-up.

 ```json